 Before registering for classes, students are required to meet with an academic advisor in order to have their registration block removed.
 Media and Communication Studies does not assign students to a specific advisor; students may sign up to meet with any advisor they choose.

 * Please, only sign up for one appointment.

-* If you can’t make the appointment you signed up for, please make sure you go back into your google calendar to cancel the appointment, and be sure to “Notify all guests.”
+* If you can’t make the appointment you signed up for, please make sure you go to your Google calendar to cancel the appointment, and be sure to “Notify all guests.”

-* Please make sure you are making the appointment on your own account.
-This should auto populate your information into the advising appointment.
+* Please make sure you are making the appointment on your own myUMBC account.
+This ensures that your information auto populates into the advising appointment.
 If it does not auto populate then please make sure to add your name to the appointment.

 *Please make a note of the time of your appointment (it will automatically update your Google calendar but you have to add notifications) and who it is with.
 Please also check that your calendar is set to Eastern Standard Time.